Learning to Compute Gr\"obner Bases: New Algebraic Problems

-As the first study of \gb basis computation using Transformers, we do not focus on a particular application and instead address a generic case reflecting a motivation shared by various applications of computing \gb basis: solving polynomial systems or understanding ideals associated with polynomial systems having solutions.
-Particularly, we focus on zero-dimensional radical ideals, a special but fundamental class of ideals. \begin{definition}[Zero-dimensional ideal] Let $F$ be a set of polynomials in $\ring$.
-An ideal $\langle F \rangle$ is called a \textit{zero-dimensional ideal} if all but a finite number of terms belong to $\lt{\ideal{F}}$. \end{definition} Ideals in most practical scenarios are known to be zero-dimensional.
-For example, a multivariate public-key encrypted communication (a candidate of the Post-Quantum Cryptosystems) with a public polynomial system $F$ over a finite field $\bF_p$ will be broken if one finds an element of $V(F \cup \{x_1^p - x_1, \ldots, x_n^p-x_n\})$ and the ideal $\langle F \cup \{x_1^p - x_1, \ldots, x_n^p-x_n\} \rangle$ is a zero-dimensional ideal~\citep[Sec.~2.2]{Ullah12}.
-If the zero-dimensional ideals are associated with polynomial systems having solutions, they are radical\footnote{See App.~\ref{sec:basic-definitions} for the definition.} in general (i.e., non-radical ideals are in a zero-measure set in the Zariski topology).
+Also ideals in most practical scenarios are known to be 0-dimensional.
+For example, a multivariate public-key encrypted communication (a candidate of post-quantum cryptosystems) with a public polynomial system $F$ over a finite field $\bF_p$ will be broken if one finds any root of the system $F \cup \{x_1^p - x_1, \ldots, x_n^p-x_n\})$.
+One should note that the ideal $\langle F \cup \{x_1^p - x_1, \ldots, x_n^p-x_n\} \rangle$ is 0-dimensional~\citep[Sec.~2.2]{Ullah12}.
+Generically, 0-dimensional ideals defined from polynomial systems having solutions are radical\footnote{See App.~\ref{sec:basic-definitions} for the definition.} (i.e., non-radical ideals are in a zero-measure set in the Zariski topology).
 The proofs of the results in the following sections can be found in App.~\ref{sec:proofs}.
 Hereinafter, the sampling of polynomials is done by a uniform sampling of coefficients from a prescribed range.

+It is also worth noting that Transformers cannot be an efficient tool for \textit{general} \gb basis computation, and thus, we should focus on a particular class of ideals and pursue in-distribution accuracy.
+This is evident from the facts that \gb basis computation is NP-hard and that machine learning models perform best on in-distribution samples and do not generalize perfectly.
+Fortunately, unlike standard machine learning tasks (e.g., image classification task), users can frame their problems beforehand (i.e., they know what types of polynomials they want to handle), and they can collect as many training samples as they want if an efficient algorithm exists.
+As mentioned above, the form of non-\gb sets varies across applications, and thus, we focus on the generic case and leave the specialization to future work.